How many MP3s or photos can I put on my flash drive?

-Ultimately, how many songs you can fit will depend on your preference of sound quality of the MP3s.
-Lower bit rate will result in lower sound quality, but more songs on the flash drive, whereas a higher bit rate will result in higher sound quality but fewer songs on the flash drive.
+Ultimately, how many songs fit depends on your preference of MP3 sound quality.
+Lower bit rate results in lower sound quality, but more songs on the flash drive.
+A higher bit rate results in higher sound quality, but fewer songs on the flash drive.

 Picture (e.g., JPEG and GIF) sizes

-A camera can take a picture in many different file sizes, depending on the quality of the picture and the type of camera that is being used.
+A camera can take a picture in many different file sizes, depending on the quality of the picture and the type of camera used.
 Therefore, the quantity of pictures a flash drive can store can vary depending on the size of each picture.

 Generally speaking, most cameras take pictures that are around 3 MB in size.
-A cell phone camera will usually take a 2-3 MB picture at its highest setting, and an SLR camera taking photos in the RAW format can be as large as 10 MB.
+A cell phone camera usually takes a 2-3 MB picture at its highest setting, and an SLR camera taking photos in the RAW format can be as large as 10 MB.

 - How much is 1 byte, kilobyte, megabyte, gigabyte, etc.?